astamp/PyXT/README.md

 BIOS images need to be padded to 64k to be loaded at F000:0000 (0xF0000) in [conventional memory](https://en.wikipedia.org/wiki/Conventional_memory).
 I have had success dumping the BIOS from a physical box using these steps (for F0000-FFFFF): http://www.mess.org/dumping/dump_bios_using_debug

+All available command line options can be listed by running: `python -m pyxt --help`

 ### Status
 PyXT can currently complete the [POST](https://en.wikipedia.org/wiki/Power-on_self-test#IBM-compatible_PC_POST) with the following BIOSes: